Just Back From…Galápagos Islands on Silver Origin

-My two-week cruise around the Galapagos Islands, was an amazing journey, literally and figuratively, and I wanted to share it with you.
-We boarded Silver Origin off of San Christobal and traveled two different itineraries, a pair of seven night runs.
+My two-week cruise around the Galápagos Islands, was an amazing journey, literally and figuratively, and I wanted to share it with you.
+We boarded Silver Origin off San Cristóbal and traveled two itineraries, a pair of seven-night runs.
 You can still absolutely get the magic in one week, and for the longer cruise there’s only one day when you overlap ports, visiting the giant tortoises at Montemar Tortoise Reserve on Santa Cruz.

 Our first stop was the Casa del Aldabra Museum, a converted Spanish colonial house.
 The many artefacts brought to life aspects of ancient Ecuadorian cultures, their relationship with ancestors and religious ideals and rituals.
 I am not brave enough to include some of the more risqué figures – save to say that genitalia seemed to play a larger than life role in ancient times.
 It was a great introduction to Ecuador.

 Talking of culture – a young woman at the museum offered to talk us through what to expect.
 She spoke beautiful English and I asked where she had learned it so well.
 ‘Pop culture’ was her answer — and that reminded me of today’s influence of films, TV, music and social media.
 That is where she picked up her impressive language skills.